hachiyuki8/rpg/README.md

 ### Progress

-***12/29/2021-present:*** Currently writing my own framework based on SDL.
+***12/29/2021-present:*** Currently writing my own framework based on SDL2.
 Haven't decided what the actual story will be.

 ### Implemented Features